Jashshor/Jashshor/README.md

 - 📖 Senior at Xidian University, *BSC* in *Communication Engineering Specialtyr*
 - 🎛️ Verilog/ASM (Hardware Mainly) little about C/Cpp/HTML/Python/Java/JS
 - 📺 Fond of Animations Moving and inspirational
-- 🏸 Interested in badminton but not good at it
+- 🏸 Interested in badminton and some other balls but not good at them

 [![Robotxm's GitHub stats](https://github-readme-stats.vercel.app/api?username=Jashshor&count_private=true&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)